greenland Classic

 - Stepping off the ice and onto land, after 3-4 weeks endurance, you know you will remember this for the rest of your life!

-Deposit 1.800 €
+Deposit: 1.800 €

 • The trip is set for around the same time every year, but dates are not yet confirmed

-• Prices may rise 3-5% every year.
+• Prices may rise FOR 2025?

 • Expect 1 leader and 6 participants per team